-WESTCOT - Author Visit - Barry Deutsch; FastForWord; Buddy Reading; Reading Power - Primary; Storytelling through iMovie; Grade 6/7 blogging
+WESTCOT - Author Visits; Fast ForWord; Tier 1 Early Literacy Intervention; Buddy Reading; Reading Power - Primary; Storytelling through iMovie; Grade 6 to 7 blogging

 SECTION 6: Alignment with the North Shore Community Literacy Plan

 District Literacy planning is intended to build on the Community Literacy planning process.
 The West Vancouver school district has been a stakeholder member of the North Shore Community Literacy Task Force since June 2007, and participates in regular meetings to review, plan, and implement literacy programming on the North Shore (see Appendix A for Committee Membership).